malwaredev/Crowdstrike_BSOD_Fixer/README.md

 # Crowdstrike_BSOD_Fixer

 Batch or PowerShell script designed to delete the C-00000291*.sys file(s) from the CrowdStrike drivers directory (C:\Windows\System32\drivers\CrowdStrike).
 This script is intended for use in troubleshooting scenarios where the specified file is causing system instability or related issues.

-Features
+Features:

 Administrative Privileges Check: Ensures the script is run with the necessary permissions to modify system files.
 Execution Policy Management: Temporarily sets the PowerShell execution policy to Bypass for the current session to allow script execution.

 User Confirmation: Prompts the user for confirmation before proceeding with the deletion of the specified file(s).
 Logging: Records actions and errors to a log file for future reference and troubleshooting.
 Multiple File Handling: Safely handles the deletion of multiple files matching the specified pattern.